sweetpea-org/sweetpea-py/docs/_source/api/main.rst

-   The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `crossings`.

-   Every combination of levels in each individual crossing in `crossings` appears at least once within that crossing's size.
+   The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `crossings`, and every combination of levels in each individual crossing in `crossings` appears at least once within that crossing's size.

-   Smaller crossing sizes lead to replications of that crossing to meet the number of trials required for larger crossings.
+   When a crossing's size S is smaller than the number of trials T to be generated (as determined by another crossing whose size is larger than S), the crossing's combinations are replicated using the smallest multiple N such that so that S * N >= T. If S * N > T, then only the first T generated combinations will be used.
+   There are two possible strategies for replicating a crossing, and `mode` selects between them. :attr:`.RepeatMode.WEIGHT` weights combinations, so that up to N instances of a combination can appear anywhere in the T trials. :attr:`.RepeatMode.REPEAT` ensures that each of the S combinations appears once in the first S trials, then once again in the next S trials, and so on, up to N times.
+   An example illustrating the difference of these two strategies is shown in
+   :ref:`Crossing Sizes in MultiCrossBlock <working-with-multiple-crossings-example>` section.

    At the same time, different crossings in `crossings` can refer to the same factors, which creates constraints on how factor levels are chosen across crossings in a given trial.

+   In addition, each crossing in `crossings` could require different number of preamble trials because of derived factors with varying window sizes in the crossing, the `alignment` parameter controls how crossings are aligned.
+   Use :attr:`.AlignmentMode.POST_PREAMBLE` to start all crossings after the unified preamble trials, or :attr:`.AlignmentMode.PARALLEL_START` to start individual crossing from its own required preamble trials.
+   An example illustrating the difference of these two strategies is shown in
+   :ref:`Preamble Trials in MultiCrossBlock <preamble-trials-multiple-crossings-example>` section.

    :param design: the factors that make up the design
    :type design: List[Factor]